 Vice President for National Programming

 John Bredar is WGBH's Vice President for National Programming, overseeing WGBH's many celebrated national series for PBS and related new media, including Frontline, Nova, Masterpiece, American Experience, and public television’s most-watched program, Antiques Roadshow.
-He supervises such WGBH lifestyle, health, and performance programs as Simply Ming, This Old House, and Ask This Old House.
+He supervises such WGBH lifestyle, health, and performance programs as Simply Ming, Rough Cut - Woodworking with Tommy Mac, and The Mind of a Chef.

 A native of Colorado, Bredar holds a BS degree from Northwestern University and an MA from Johns Hopkins School of Advanced International Studies.